princessJ20/swaplistener/README.md

 If all goes well, this should produce the `swaplistener` executable file.

 # running the executable
-First you need to generate `ram.data` from the included bootstrap file `bootstrap.data`
+First you need to generate `ram.data` from the included bootstrap file `bootstrap.data`.
+The bootstrap file contains a collection of LP token addresses.

 `./swaplistener --bootstrap`
-or, more verbosely:
-`./swaplistener --bootstrap -in bootstrap.data -ram ram.data`

 Then simply run `./swaplistener` to start the listener.